-Serving as a director of the Company since 2015, Ms. Brinkley became the Independent Board Chair in June 2021, following the retirement of our prior Chair, Mr. Wilbur Prezzano.
+Ms. Brinkley became the Independent Board Chair in June 2021.
 Ms. Brinkley's in-depth knowledge of our Company and deep expertise in risk management allows her to effectively identify strategic priorities, lead Board discussions, and oversee the execution of our Company's strategy and business plans.
-The non-management Directors meet in executive session as frequently as they wish, but at least five times a year.
+The non-management directors meet in executive session as frequently as they wish, but at least five times a year.
 The Independent Chair of the Board presides over these executive sessions.